Felix M. Warburg: Early life

-Warburg was born in Hamburg, Germany, on January 14, 1871.
-He was a grandson of Moses Marcus Warburg, one of the founders of the bank, M. M. Warburg (in 1798) and son of Moritz and Charlotte Esther Oppenheim Warburg.
-Felix's first job at age 16 was in Hamburg, Germany, with N.M.
-Oppenheim & Co.
+Warburg was born in Hamburg, in a Jewish family in Germany, on January 14, 1871.
+He was a grandson of Moses Marcus Warburg, one of the founders of the bank M. M. Warburg (in 1798), and son of Moritz and Charlotte Esther Oppenheim Warburg.
+Felix's first job at age 16 was in Hamburg, Germany, with N. M. Oppenheim & Co.
 Felix Warburg was a partner in Kuhn, Loeb & Co.

 Career

 Warburg was a presidential elector in the 1908 U.S. presidential election.

 Warburg was an important leader of the American Jewish Joint Distribution Committee, established to help the Jews in Europe in the period leading up to, and especially during, the Great Depression.
 Warburg actively raised funds in the United States on behalf of European Jews who faced hunger following World War I. As early as 1919, he was quoted in The New York Times discussing the dire situation of Jewish war sufferers.

 Warburg served as the founder and first president of the American Friends of the Hebrew University, which supports the Hebrew University of Jerusalem in Jerusalem, Mandate Palestine, in 1925.

-Warburg and the Joint Distribution Committee were also instrumental in the 1930s after the global Great Depression following the crash of the New York stock exchange in 1929.
-More interested in his charitable work than banking, after Hitler seized power, Felix gave money to help aid Jews flee Germany.
+Warburg and the Joint Distribution Committee were also instrumental in the 1930s after the global Great Depression following the crash of the New York Stock Exchange in 1929.
+More interested in his charitable work than banking, after Hitler seized power, Warburg gave money to help aid Jews fleeing Germany.
 Before he died, Warburg gave $10,000,000 to Jewish causes around the world.

 John L. Spivak claimed General Smedley Butler had named Warburg before Congress as part of the Business Plot.